 - Best seen in April at 9 p.m.

-The constellation can be found by looking for the "sickle" starting at the Regulus (Alpha Leonis) star.
+The constellation can be found by looking for the head of the lion, or the "sickle," starting at the Regulus (Alpha Leonis) star.
 Regulus, Al Jabbah, and Algieba, together with the fainter stars ζ Leo (Adhafera), μ Leo (Ras Elased Borealis), and ε Leo (Ras Elased Australis), constitute the sickle.

 There are a number of luminous galaxies within Leo, including the Leo triplet of M66, M65 and NGC 3628.
 The Leo Ring, a cloud of hydrogen and helium gas, orbits of two dwarf galaxies.

-Leo is the Nemean Lion, which was killed by Hercules on one of the 12 labors he had to perform for killing his family.
-According to Greek mythology, the lion that terrorized the citizens had a hide that could not punctured by iron, bronze or stone.
+In Greek mythology, Leo is the Nemean Lion, which terrorized the citizens and had a hide that could not punctured by iron, bronze or stone.
+Killing the lion was one of Hercules' 12 labors, which he had to perform as penance for killing his family.
 Having broken all of his weapons fighting the man-eating lion, Hercules finally strangled it to death and placed it in the heavens as one of his conquests.